Water Softener Low Pressure

 Improper Configuration

 If you have not configured your water softener properly for hardness values, water pressure, salt levels, and regeneration cycle, you may experience low water pressure.
-So configure it properly to avoid this malfunctioning.
+So, configure it properly to avoid this malfunctioning.

 Electrical Interruption